AB-BLAST 3.0 is a powerful

 the NCBI seems intent on confusing the marketplace and squelching

-by suddenly using program names (blastp, blastn, blastx, tblastn and tblastx)
+by abruptly using conflicting program names (blastp, blastn, blastx, tblastn and tblastx)

-by AB-BLAST and WU-BLAST before it for the past 17+ years.
+by AB-BLAST and WU-BLAST before it for 17+ years.

-The NCBI BLAST+ programs utilize an entirely different command line syntax
+The NCBI BLAST+ programs use an entirely different command line syntax

 than vintage 1994 NCBI/WU-BLAST (as well as vintage 1997 NCBI-BLAST).